eid-privacy/eid-privacy.github.io/_posts/2025-10-14-crescent-longfellow-showdown.md

 With the introduction of more and more governmental electronic identities (e-ID) in the EU and Switzerland, the question of privacy becomes ever more important.
 We wrote an Overview of Privacy and Unlinkability[^overview] where we give a list of the most important elements to consider with regards to this topic.
 In this blog post we look at the *Zero Knowledge Proof* as mitigation for a majority of attacks described in the Overview post.
-We specifically concentrate on two papers being published in 2025, which both take into account the following constraints:
+We specifically focus on two papers published in 2025, which both take into account the following constraints:

 - Optimise the prover time: for e-ID system, the holder of the credential usually has a mobile phone with restricted computing capabilities
-- Include a ZKP of an ECDSA signature from a secp256k1 key: this is needed to proof the issuance.
+- Include a ZKP of an ECDSA signature from a secp256r1 key: this is needed to proof the issuance.
 For holder binding, the signature must also be verified without disclosing the public key of the device.
 - Work with existing credentials: use SD-JWT or mDoc as credentials, even though they are not optimized for ZKPs, contrary to BBS.

 The papers we present in this post are the following: